arijit69-web/Docker/Notes.md

 ```

-# Dockerising NodeJS Project with Dockerfile
+# Dockerizing NodeJS Project with Dockerfile

 - Create an **index.js** file